psgonza/bynario_posts/2015-07-14-sharing-images-like-a-pro.markdown

 {%  img center https://dl.dropboxusercontent.com/u/14814182/blog/2015-07-14-Sharing-images-like-a-pro.jpg  amazon%}

-This is not very useful (or yes, who knows?) but you might use the same approach for different things… Actually, I use pretty much the same thing in Python for embedding an old version of [pexpect]( https://github.com/pexpect/pexpect) module in my scripts
+I know this doesn't seem very useful (or yes, who knows?) but you might follow the same approach for other things… For instance, I use pretty much the same thing in Python for embedding an old version of [pexpect]( https://github.com/pexpect/pexpect) module in my scripts

 Later